Sweet Minou Mystery

 It was a bit of a wind-down time in the bakery after noon, when most people had gotten their breakfast and bread items and were digging into lunch elsewhere, although they would stop in after for coffee.
 April opened the door and saw Debra with her palms on the counter by the register, talking with Geoff about the upcoming baseball prospects for the year.
 April sidled up and slid the box in front of Debra.

-“Oh sweetie, is that what I think it is?” she took the box and opened it to verify.
+“Oh sweetie, is that what I think it is?”
+She took the box and opened it to verify.
 “Mm, mm!
 Just perfect!
 Bringing these to our Temple potluck.”
 Debra did not like to cook.
 She closed the box and gave April a shoulder squeeze.
 “So I hear you’re short a wheel today?”

 April frowned and acknowledged that Tony was missing.